 Which Electric Fireplace With Realistic Looking Wood Logs Inside Also Has The Most Realistic Flame Effects?

 MagikFlame electric fireplaces are incredibly realistic, have a timeless look that will be aesthetically pleasing for decades to come, and are built to last.
 Here is what you can expect with every single MagikFlame product:

 - Realistic Holographic 3D Flames – Ultra-Realistic flames are holographically 3D projected onto a log set that sits inside of the firebox of MagikFlame fireplaces.
 The flames move and flicker around to simulate what a real fireplace would look like.
 There are 30 different flames you can switch between that all have their own intensity, mood, and atmosphere.

-- 5,200 BTU Infrared Heater – The 5,200 BTU heating device inside of every MagikFlame fireplace pushes enough heat out of the blower to easily warm 1,000 square feet in your home.
+- 5,200 BTU Infrared Heater – The 5,200 BTU infrared quartz electric fireplace insert inside every MagikFlame fireplace pushes enough heat out of the blower to easily warm 1,000 square feet in your home.
 This is enough for most apartments, condos, and small to medium houses.
 If you have an extra large home with many different rooms, you can get a second MagikFlame fireplace and set up zone heating to save a lot more on your heating bills.

-- Smartphone App – Instead of a traditional remote control, MagikFlame has an intuitive and easy to use application that can be installed on your smartphone or a tablet.
+- Smartphone App – Instead of traditional remote control, MagikFlame has an intuitive and easy-to-use application that can be installed on your smartphone or a tablet.
 This will allow you to easily turn your fireplace on or off from anywhere in your home, set the thermostat, and change both the visual and audio effects.